Back in 2021, Bloomberg reported that 8 out of 10 entrepreneurs who start businesses fail within the first 18 months. That’s an 80% failure rate!

 Because frankly, they can’t get their act together, is my thesis, after studying the problem during my 30+ years, in start-ups, to mid-size to jumbo sized companies.
-And when I say “can’t get their act together”, I mean they can’t align their people and processes both strategically and digitally in support of their go to market efforts.
+And when I say “can’t get their act together”, I mean they can’t align their people and processes both strategically and Digital Business in support of their go-to-market efforts.

-Even with the most extravagant digital marketing campaigns, need the full and complete support of the full and complete enterprise underneath it.
+Even with the most extravagant Digital Business marketing campaigns, need the full and complete support of the full and complete enterprise underneath it.
 What pops up and hits the customer in a creative, social campaign or mobile app, is literally, the tip of the iceberg.

 How organizations operate underneath is key and can dramatically affect company valuation.
-For example, according to studies by Sirius Decisions, companies who are strategically and digitally aligned, top to bottom, are at 15% more profitable at least.
+For example, according to studies by Sirius Decisions, companies who are strategically and Digital Business aligned, top to bottom, are at 15% more profitable at least.
 That’s huge!